LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 4. EfficientNet-B5 2 stage best epoch
 5. One artificial blend submission:

+We needed this artificial submission as we wanted to push % of non-empty masks closer to 38.5%.
  We took submissions from the following single fold models:
   * B0 2stage last epoch
   * B0 2 stage best epoch
   * B1 2 stage best epoch
   * B5 2 stage best epoch
   * se_resnext50 best epoch.
  Then we performed voting blend on them with vote threshold t = 2 and generated this submission.
+This submission produced 38.91% of non-empty masks.

-After blending the 5 submissions from above with voting threshold t = 3 we got submission with private/public score of 0.65800/0.67007.
+After adding artificial subission to ensemble the % of non-empty masks rose from 36.5% to 37.45%.
+After blending the 5 submissions from above with voting threshold t = 3 we got submission with private/public score of 0.65800/0.67007 (our highest public lb score).

 ## Credits